chenghongsheng/SC_RNAseq-airway-organoid/README.md

 ## R scripts
-AirwayOrgnoid_script.R describes the pipeline used for the single-cell transcriptome analysis. https://github.com/chenghongsheng/SC_RNAseq-airway-organoid/blob/main/Comparison-to-public-RNAseq-datasets_script.R describes the pipeline used to compare the functional enrichment findings of the SC-RNAseq data with bulk RNAseq datasets from public depository, namely
+AirwayOrgnoid_script.R describes the pipeline used for the single-cell transcriptome analysis.

+Comparison-to-public-RNAseq-datasets_script.R describes the pipeline used to compare the functional enrichment findings of the sc-RNAseq to bulk RNAseq datasets from public depository, including GSE124180, GSE162154 and GSE146532, as well as in-house datasets.